voidbert/dgesscraper/README.md

 from dgesscraper.sitescraper import scrape_website

 filter = UniversalFilter([2021, 2022]) # Scrape all phases from 2021 and 2022
-database = scrape_website(filter, 8, 'database.pickle')
+database = scrape_website(filter, 4, 'database.pickle')
 ```

-This example uses 8 threads and saves the database to `database.pickle`.
+This example uses 4 threads and saves the database to `database.pickle`.
 You can set the database
 path to `None`, so that no caching is performed.
 Also, you can read about custom filters ahead, to
 scrape only particular parts of the website.

-When scraping lots of pages, you **will likely get errors**.
-They're likely network / server
-related.
-Run your scraper script multiple times until no errors remain.
-If the same scraping error
-persists, file an issue, as it's likely a problem with the scraper.
+Be careful with high numbers of threads, because the server will limit the number of requests you
+can issue, returning error pages that cannot be scraped, leading to many errors.

 ### Database manipulation